Joseph Bonomi the Younger: Early life

 Bonomi was born in London (Gunnis says Rome) into a family of architects.
 His father, Joseph Bonomi the Elder, had worked with Robert and James Adam, while his older brother, Ignatius Bonomi, was a notable architect of the early and mid-19th century.

-Bonomi studied under Charles Bell at the Royal Academy Schools from 1816 and won their Silver Medal in both 1817 and 1818, and was then the only pupil ever accepted by Joseph Nollekens during 1818/19.
+Bonomi studied under Charles Bell at the Royal Academy Schools from 1816 and won their Silver Medal in both 1817 and 1818, and was then the only pupil ever accepted by the sculptor Joseph Nollekens during 1818/19.
 Nollekens and Bonomi became close friends.

 His first signed work (1819) also modestly describes himself as the pupil of Nollekens: this is the memorial in Calcutta Cathedral to Captain C L Showers killed with Lt Bagot and Lt Broughton at the action in Malown in 1815.
 Bonomi also signs the memorial to Lt Col John Weston in the Cathedral (d.1819).
 In 1823 he went to Rome, allegedly to study under Antonio Canova, but Canova died in October 1822 before Bonomi arrived.
 Nevertheless, Bonomi studied in Rome under other sculptors for several months.

 In 1824 in Rome he produced "Dancing Bacchanal" which was much admired.